visualect/webmarks/README.md

 ## Contact

-If you have any questions, suggestions, or just want to connect, you can reach me at discord 'visualect'.
+If you have any questions, suggestions, or just want to connect, you can reach me at discord ```visualect```.